thommee/react-common-state-hooks/README.md

-## react-state-hooks
+## react-common-state-hooks
 ### Shareable State Hooks for React

 #### About the library
-`react-state-hooks` has been created to provide a simple way for creating reusable data sources ready for use anywhere in the application.
+`react-common-state-hooks` has been created to provide a simple way for creating reusable data sources ready for use anywhere in the application.
 The library allows you to define hooks for reading and modifying **the same** data, regardless of where it is used.